mnshimiyimana/alu-shell/init_files_variables_and_expansions/README.md

-Script that counts the number of directories in PATH .
+Script that lists environment variables .